eagnanta/Bioinformatic-Analysis-of-PIK3CA-Mutations-in-Cervical-Cancer-TCGA-CESC-/README.md

-# Bioinformatic Analysis of PIK3CA Mutations in Cervical Cancer (TCGA-CESC)
+# Bioinformatic Analysis of PIK3CA Mutations in Cervical Cancer (TCGA-CESC).

 ## 📋 Overview
 This study investigates the effect of mutations in the **PIK3CA** gene on the transcriptional profile (transcriptome) of patients with cervical cancer.
 Using data from **TCGA (The Cancer Genome Atlas)**, a Differential Gene Expression (DGE) analysis was conducted to identify the genes and biological pathways influenced by this specific mutation.